yash-srivastava19/Alzhemist/README.md

 The image here shows the difference between a normal brain(left) to one that has AD.
 As the disease progresses, the shrinkage of the brain continues - increasing the severity of the symptoms.

+Our main aim is to classifies these abnormal structures and use the data to train a location specific model(either CNN or other) to pinpoint the location of the structures.
+If the model is robust, it can even be used to detect Early Onset AD.
+Our aim is just that - to correctly identify and classify the MRI data into the classes we defined above.

+Note: This is my own Research prjoect and is suseptible  to a lot of mistakes.
+It can become a thing if it leads to something substantial.

 ### The Making Of : Alzeimist
 Alzemist is something that has been on top of my mind for a long time.
 Neurodegenrative disorders, or in general the ability of lose control of your mind is one of my biggest fears.
 While I can't help cure it, I can do something that I am half good at and Alzemist is just that.